Social Media is Dead

 Author: Luke W

 Luke Whittall has worked in cellars, vineyards, and wine shops since 2005.
-He has authored or co-authored 3 books on wine and is currently a wine instructor at Okanagan College.
-His most recent book, The Sipster’s Pocket Guide to 50 Must-Try BC Wines (Touchwood Editions 2021) marks a new direction in wine writing and features some of the most amazing wines ever produced in British Columbia.
-His first book, Valleys of Wine: A Taste of British Columbia’s Wine History was published in 2019 and he co-authored the 6th edition of The Okanagan Wine Tour Guide with John Schreiner in 2020.
+He has authored or co-authored 4 books on wine and works in wine club management and marketing in the Okanagan Valley.
+His most recent series of books, The Sipster’s Pocket Guide (Touchwood Editions) are a new direction in wine writing and features some of the most amazing wines ever produced in British Columbia and Ontario.
+Other books include "Valleys of Wine: A Taste of British Columbia’s Wine History" and he co-authored the 6th edition of "The Okanagan Wine Tour Guide" with John Schreiner in 2020.